SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 Recall that the inter-domain SAVNET architecture generates the SAV table based on the SAV-related information in the SIB and their priorities.
 Besides, in the case of an AS's provider/peer interfaces where loose SAV rules are applicable, the inter-domain SAVNET architecture generates blocklist to only block the prefixes that are sure not to come from the provider interfaces, while in the case of an AS's customer interfaces that necessitate stricter SAV rules, the inter-domain SAVNET architecture generates allowlist to only permit the prefixes in the SAV table.

 Additionally, take the SIB in {{sib}} as an example to illustrate how the inter-domain SAVNET architecture generates the SAV table to perform SAV in the data plane.
-AS 4 can conduct SAV torwards its neighboring ASes as follows: SAV towards AS 1 permits P6 according to the row with index 5 in the SIB, SAV torwards AS 2 permits P1 and P2 according to the rows with indexes 1 and 2 in the SIB, SAV torwards AS 3 blocks P1, P2, and P6 according to the rows with indexes 0, 1, 2, and 5, and SAV torwards AS 5 permits P5 according to the row with index 6 in the SIB.
+AS 4 can conduct SAV at its interfaces as follows: SAV at the interface Itf.1 blocks P1, P2, and P6 according to the rows with indexes 0, 1, 2, and 5 in the SIB, SAV at the interface Itf.2 permits P1 and P2 according to the rows with indexes 1 and 2 in the SIB, SAV at the interface Itf.3 permits P6 according to the row with index 5 in the SIB, and SAV at the interface Itf.4 permits P5 according to the row with index 6 in the SIB.

 ## SAV-specific Protocol